F-16 in 1/72 scale: modelling reports of another few TAMIYA kits

 Turkish Air Force F-16C Block 50 during NATO TIGER MEET 2005

-For the next F-16C Block 50 Tamiya kit it was decided to do a conversion to a Block 52 to make a model of the Moroccan Air Force.
+For the next F-16C Block 50 Tamiya kit it was decided to do a conversion to a Block 52 to make a model of the Moroccan Air Force so some conversion is needed.
 I had a nice "Caracal Vipers" decal sheet that has the appropriate decals.

 The kit was assembled as per Tamiya instruction STEPs 1, 2, 3.
 Fit the standard IFF antennas "bird slicers" (as part #A11).